Emerging Leader Awards │ Frequently Asked Questions

 Q: How many Emerging Leader Awards will you fund this cycle?

-A: The Mark Foundation will announce a minimum of five (5) Emerging Leader Awards, however the total number of grantees may exceed this amount and will be determined in October 2018.
+A: The Mark Foundation will announce a minimum of five (5) Emerging Leader Awards, however the total number of grantees may exceed this amount and will be determined in the fall of 2019.

 Q: How soon after LOI submission will applicants be invited to submit the full application?

 A: Key dates for the next Emerging Leader Award cycle will be announced in early 2019.

 A: Award finalists will be invited to an in-person Scientific Advisory Committee review on a fall 2019 date to be determined in New York City.
 Awardees will be notified via phone the following week.

 Q: I am an eligible PI who will be starting with a new institution in November of this year.
 If I am selected as an applicant in October, will the award transfer with me or stay with my current institution?